zakriah-ibrahim/hiya-guard-ai/README.md

 Hiya Guard is a real-time voice AI call screening agent that handles incoming calls, detects spam/scam attempts, and schedules legitimate callbacks through Google Calendar integration.
 Built for the Hiya assessment to demonstrate voice AI capabilities with sub-2.5 second response times.

+**Note**: This project was developed with assistance from Cursor IDE's LLM-powered coding tools to accelerate development and ensure code quality.

 ### Key Features
 - **Real-time streaming** - <2.5s response time with STT, LLM, and TTS
 - **Smart spam detection** - GPT-4o powered classification with 90%+ accuracy